1215653116368036

 The big question was, can avocados and, more specifically, avocado oil be used to season cast iron?

-The short answer is, yes, you can, and one of the biggest benefits of using avocado oil to season cast iron is its smoke point.
+The short answer is yes, you can.
+One of the biggest benefits of using avocado oil to season cast iron is its high smoke point.

 How To Season A Cast Iron Skillet With Avocado Oil